What Does a CV Stand For? CV Meaning Explained

 ICT

-If you're writing a student CV and don’t have any work experience to include, then don’t force it or try to pad this section.
+If you're writing a student CV and don’t have any work experience to include, don’t pad this section.
 Instead, simply skip over it and follow up your skills summary with your education section directly.

 Freelance English and History Tutor